Groundhog Day: Canada

 The day is observed with various ceremonies at other locations in North America beyond the United States.

 In Nova Scotia, Groundhog Day traditions arrived with German Foreign Protestant immigrants in the 1750s where it was known as "Daks Day" (from the German dachs) in the German dialect of Lunenburg County settlers.)
 Due to Nova Scotia's Atlantic Time Zone, the province's official groundhog, Shubenacadie Sam makes the first Groundhog Day prediction in North America, a tradition at Nova Scotia's Shubenacadie Wildlife Park since 1987.

 In French Canada, where the day is known as Jour de la marmotte, Fred la marmotte of Val-d'Espoir was the representative forecaster for the province of Quebec from 2009 until his death in 2023.
 A study also shows that in Quebec, the marmot and groundhog (siffleux) are regarded as Candlemas weather-predicting beasts in some scattered spots, but the bear is the more usual animal.
 (Note: There were beliefs in Switzerland and France that the marmot predicted the weather, according to MacMillan.
 "S. S. R." also speculated there might be similar lore for the European marmot, Arctomys alpinus.)

 Wiarton Willie forecasts annually from Wiarton, Ontario.

 Manitoba Merv has been forecasting since the 1990s, at Oak Hammock Marsh.

-Winnipeg Wyn has been forecasting since the 2010s, at Prairie Wildlife Rehabilitation Centre.
+Winnipeg Wyn was forecasting starting in the 2010s, at Prairie Wildlife Rehabilitation Centre.
 Wyn died in 2020.

 Balzac Billy is the "Prairie Prognosticator", a man-sized groundhog mascot who prognosticates weather on Groundhog Day from Balzac, Alberta.

-Nanaimo a ferry port city on Vancouver Island in British Columbia, Canada present Chopper, Marlu, and Van Isle Violet, all wild Vancouver Island marmots, for forecasts, via the Marmot Recovery Foundation.
+Nanaimo, a ferry port city on Vancouver Island in British Columbia, Canada present Chopper, Marlu, and Van Isle Violet, all wild Vancouver Island marmots, for forecasts, via the Marmot Recovery Foundation.